MANISHANKPULLURI/legal_contractor_redlining_tool/README.md

    The frontend will be available at http://localhost:3000

-## Accessing the Application
+## Running the Application

 Once both backend and frontend are running:

-1. Open your browser and navigate to http://localhost:3000
+1. Open http://localhost:3000 in your browser
-2. The application provides two main capabilities:
-   - Upload contract documents (PDF or DOCX) for AI-powered analysis
+2. Upload contract documents (PDF or DOCX) for AI-powered analysis
-   - Ask legal questions about contract terms
+3. Ask legal questions about contract terms
-3. Results include risk analysis, recommendations, and downloadable redlined documents
+4. View risk analysis, recommendations, and download redlined documents

-## Troubleshooting

-Backend cannot connect to Qdrant:
-- Verify Qdrant is running by checking: curl http://localhost:6333/health
-- Check that QDRANT_URL environment variable matches your Qdrant instance location
-- Ensure the Qdrant port (6333) is accessible and not blocked by firewall

-Frontend cannot reach the backend:
-- Verify the backend is running at http://localhost:8000
-- Check that NEXT_PUBLIC_API_URL in frontend/.env.local is correct
-- Verify CORS settings in backend/api/main.py allow requests from localhost:3000
-- Check browser console for network errors

-Knowledge base not initialized:
-- Run python setup.sh from the project root directory
-- Ensure GROQ_API_KEY is set in environment variables
-- Wait for the script to complete - initial processing may take several minutes

 ---